 - Part 13 – How to add a firewall to your Android phone

-1. How to get the firewall software for Windows 10 or Android.
+1. How to get the firewall software for Windows 10 or 11 or Android.

 To get started just download the software for free for Windows or Android.